CMake in AimRT

 OFF

-Whether to compile topic logger plugin
+Whether to compile the topic logger plugin

 AIMRT_BUILD_OPENTELEMETRY_PLUGIN